One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

 California Baptist University

 Are you a religious Christian who wants to look at psychology and forensic psychology through a biblical scope?
-If so, California Baptist University’s Bachelor of Arts in psychology with a concentration in forensic psychology is your best option.
-The program connects legal history, scientific research, and the biblical worldview of psychology to create one of the most fascinating forensic psychology degree programs in the country.
+If so, California Baptist University’s Bachelor of Arts in Psychology with a concentration in Forensic Psychology is your best option.

 Some of the many fascinating classes at this forensic psychology college include: